gaoce/TimeVis/docs/api_v2.rst

 **Input**
     None.
 **Output**
-    A json object mapping experiment IDs to experiment descriptions in the following format.
+    A JSON object containing an array of experiment object describing experiment information.

     ::